 Beginning with the civil records, a search of the free index of births on www.familysearch.org was conducted by entering the surname Short and under the “parents” tab, entering Daniel and Jane.
-This kind of search is not always fruitful on this site, but on this occasion, we are lucky that more information than just the index information was entered for this family.
+This kind of search is not always fruitful on this site, but on this occasion, we are lucky that more information than just the index information was entered for this family. otherwise individual records are available on the free site www.irishgenealogy.ie .
 As you can see below, the birth records of two of Daniel and Jane’s children were listed, providing Jane’s maiden name of Magee.
-(Full birth certificates can be obtained from the General Registers Office).
+(Full birth certificates can then be viewed on www.irishgenealogy.ie or official copies from General Registers Office).

 Option B: Parish Records

 Looking at the option of searching the parish records instead, if using the fee-based site www.rootsireland.ie, a search of the County Wicklow baptism records entering the parents’ names of Daniel and Jane Short will produce the baptism records of the nine children born to this couple, and each record can then be viewed: